 Which broke the charm.
 Completely.

-Of course, the spell may have failed with the death of its caster.
+Of course, acto what we knew at that time, the spell may have failed with the death of its caster.
 If James or Lily had been the caster.
 Rowling has handed us a couple of pronouncements that spells die with their casters.
 But she has consistently managed to always show us the opposite.
 (Why would Bill Weasley need to be a wizard to recover treasure if that's the case, eh?
 The casters of those protective spells are all long dead.)
 For several years many of us thought that it was certain that the spell would have failed with the death of the Secret Keeper.
 Under the Fidelius Charm, the Secret is hidden in a living soul.
 With the death of the Keeper, the soul might release its Secret.

 But when Rowling, having killed off Albus, but not being quite finished with #12 Grimmauld Place yet, answered her FAQ poll in early 2006, she pitched that whole concept to the level of being totally unworkable.
 She was determined to have it both ways.